raspberrypilearning/dont-fall-in/en/step_3.md

 title: My sprite points or jumps in the wrong direction!
 ---

-Add a `point in direction`{:class="block3motion"} block to the **Character**'s set up script or change the direction in the sprite pane.
+Add a `point in direction`{:class="block3motion"} block to the **character**'s setup script or change the direction in the sprite pane.
 You might also need to change the `rotation style`{:class="block3motion"}.
 You might also need to rotate the **costume** of your sprite so that it faces to the right.

 --- /collapse ---